A small daily writing habit can make thoughts easier to notice before the day moves on.

 Use gratitude without forcing positivity

-Gratitude journaling can be useful, but it should not become pressure to pretend everything is fine.
+Gratitude journaling can be useful.
+Keep it away from pressure to pretend everything is fine.

 Instead of writing, “I should be grateful,” try: